 Both contact lenses and glasses correct common refractive errors such as myopia (short-sightedness), hyperopia (long-sightedness), astigmatism which requires toric contact lenses and presbyopia which requires multifocal contact lenses.
 Although your contact lens and glasses prescription may look similar, it does not mean they will give you the same visual acuity if you try to convert one to the other.

 Are glasses prescriptions and contact lens prescriptions the same?

 A glasses prescription is not the same as a contact lens prescription.
 Glasses sit slightly away from your eyes and contact lenses sit directly over your eye, so two different tests and measurements are required.
 Depending on the refractive error, the strength of lens required to correct it and the type of contact lens you need, the parameters specified on your glasses prescription may be significantly different from those on your contact lenses prescription.

-You may also find that there will be a cylinder and axis value on your glasses prescription, whilst it won’t be prescribed for your contact lenses.
+You may also find that there will be a cylinder and axis value on your glasses prescription, whilst it won’t always be prescribed for your contact lenses.

 Glasses prescription vs contact lens prescription